 Eared Grebe Habitat and Behavior

 Eared Grebe often congregate in large groups, often in flocks of 100+ birds.
 During winter and migration, they prefer smaller, shallow water bodies.
-They typically nest on marshy ponds, but this is not helpful, as the Horned Grebe nests in similar habitat.
+They typically nest on marshy ponds, but this is not helpful, as the Horned Grebe nests in a similar habitat.

 Eared Grebe Range Map